 The first one combines the simple monophthong /a/ with a closing sonorant, the consonant /m/.
 We'll put this in the "closed" syllable

 column, since it can't accept yet another consonant.
-Finally, there's the "ligature" shown in row 27, which combines the initial consonant
+Finally, there are the "ligatures" shown in row 27, which combine the initial consonant

 /r/ with either /ɯ/

 .
 They're relatively rare, and you can memorize a short list

 ||ฤๅษี ||reuuM seeR

 is a special-case way of writing /a/.

 3. For the purposes of the tone rules

 , most short/open vowels generate a dead syllable, however the short/open vowels marked (3.) are treated as a live consonant ending

 5. Can also be used in a closed form for certain foreign loan words: เทอม